twitchmatic/twitchmatic.github.io/index.md

 <br>
 \- Ellen DeGeneres

->I see this in you Charis.
+>I see this in you Amy.
 You have such great compassion and give so much of yourself to others.
 You not only desire but are determined to make the world a better place and the people in it better people.
 I am so grateful to have you in my life.
 Sometimes you need self-care as well.
 So the following quote is very appropriate for you.
 <br>
 We love you.  - GC